MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

     -   _artifacts Location Sas Token: *leave blank*

-1. Do not Wait for the deployment to complete but instead proceed to the next task.
+1. Do not wait for the deployment to complete but instead proceed to the next task.

     > **Note**: If the deployment fails with the **Conflict** error message during deployment of the CustomScriptExtension component, use the following steps  to remediate this issue: